2006 American League Championship Series: Game 1

-Tuesday, October 10, 2006 at McAfee Coliseum in Oakland, California

 Oakland was 0-for-13 with runners in scoring position, while Detroit turned four double plays (both are LCS records).
 Tigers first baseman Sean Casey left the game in the bottom of the sixth inning due to an apparent leg injury.
 Brandon Inge homered with two outs in the third off Barry Zito, who allowed a double and two walks to load the bases before Magglio Ordóñez's single scored another run.
 Next inning, Iván Rodríguez hit a leadoff home run off Zito, who then walked Craig Monroe.
 Marcus Thames then hit into a forceout, advancing to second on D'Angelo Jiménez's error and scoring on Inge's double.
 Inge moved to third on Curtis Granderson's groundout, then scored on Plácido Polanco's single.
 Oakland avoided a shutout when Milton Bradley doubled to lead off the eighth off Joel Zumaya, moved to third on Frank Thomas's groundout, and scored on Jay Payton's groundout.